xentixar/sockeon/README.md

 # Socklet

 Welcome to Socklet!
-A framework-agnostic PHP WebSocket and HTTP server library that provides NestJS-like event-based routing and Socket.io-like namespaces and rooms functionality.
+A framework-agnostic PHP WebSocket and HTTP server library that provides attribute-based routing and powerful namespaces and rooms functionality.

 ## Features

 - WebSocket and HTTP combined server
-- NestJS-like attribute-based routing
+- Attribute-based routing
-- Socket.io-like namespaces and rooms
+- Namespaces and rooms support
 - Middleware support for authentication and request processing
 - Zero dependencies - built with PHP core functionality only
 - Easy-to-use event-based architecture